Oorunfemi890/Telegran-Trading-Bot/IMPLEMENTATION_CHECKLIST.md

 ---

-## 🎯 Current Status: PHASE 1 COMPLETE! ✅
+## 🎯 Current Status: PHASE 1 TO 7 COMPLETE! ✅

 You now have:
 - ✅ Complete project structure